-However, after talking to family and friends in America as well as my ESL students around the world, I’ve come to understand that I am not alone in my confusion between the three races.
+However, after talking to family and friends in America as well as my ESL students around the world, I’ve come to understand that I am not alone in my confusion between the three countries.

-Once you can understand them better, you start to see why Japanese live life the way they do; and it, in turn, makes living in Japan a much more fulfilling experience.
+Once you can understand the different culture better, you start to see why people in Japan live life the way they do; and it, in turn, makes living in Japan a much more fulfilling experience.

 I noticed this a little in my experiences with Chinese people, but especially with the Korean and Japanese.
-Even in my Skype lessons with these two, we often end the call with a bow out of respect, which is definitely unique from my other students.
+Even in my Skype lessons with the latter, we often end the call with a bow out of respect, which is definitely unique from my other students.

-So, you’ll often see people in China and Hong Kong laughing and raising their voices, which is a stark contrast to Japan and Korea.
+So, you’ll often see people in China laughing and raising their voices, which is a stark contrast to Japan and Korea.
 I’m sure this has something to do with their long history of such held traditions, but that would take an entire course in Asian history, so I digress.

-I was also told once that even despite the Japanese’s constant effort in never leaving the house without looking immaculate, the Korean culture putseven more emphasis on both this aspect as well as brand name items.
+I was also told once that even despite the Japanese’s constant effort in never leaving the house without looking immaculate, the Korean culture puts even more emphasis on both this aspect as well as brand name items.

 When you start to recognize the differences between the three languages, things will start to make more sense to you about their distinct cultures.
 To me, a person’s language and way of speaking says a lot about their culture; and you can really learn a lot about the person’s background when you start paying attention to how they speak.